What to know before downgrading from macOS Monterey Beta

 - Click the Apple Icon and choose Restart from the drop-down menu.

-- For M1 Mac – Press the power button until you see the startup screen and then click Options → Continue.
+- For M1 Mac: Press the power button until you see the startup screen and click Options → Continue.

-For Intel-bases Mac – As soon as you see the Apple Logo or hear the startup chime, immediately press and hold Command + R.
+- For Intel-based Mac – As soon as you see the Apple Logo or hear the startup chime, immediately press and hold Command + R.

 - From the macOS Utilities section, select Restore from Time Machine Backup, and click Continue.